 - Hit and Run

-If the police are looking for you after a "hit and run" accident in Hillsborough County, FL, then you need the help of an experienced criminal defense attorney at Sammis Law Firm.
+If the police are looking for you after a "hit and run" accident in Hillsborough County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
 Call 813-250-0500 to discuss your case during a free consultation.

-- contact the investigating officer to help you invoke your right to remain silent so that the investigator does not come to your home or work to interrogate you about the crash;
+- contact the investigating officer to invoke your right to remain silent so that the officer does NOT come to your home or work to interrogate you;

-- work with your insurance company to make sure any claims for damages are resolved quickly.
+- work with your insurance company to resolve any claims quickly.

 Many of these accidents are relatively minor involving only unattended property (i.e., a parked car, fence, or mailbox).
 The more serious hit and run crashes involve a crash between two moving vehicles or a vehicle and a pedestrian.